bigmountainstudio/swiftuivoodo/README.md

 ![xcode file template](https://user-images.githubusercontent.com/24855856/125811407-ebf6e72f-ee03-4afd-9b46-992ea81202f6.png)

 This file template will create all 3 objects when you add a new SwiftUI view to your project.
-(Note: All 3 objects will be in one file.
-Delete what you don't need and separate out what you want.)

 [Download Here](https://github.com/bigmountainstudio/VOODOFileTemplate)

+Note: All 3 objects will be in one file.
+This is meant to be a STARTING POINT.
+Delete what you don't need and separate out what you want OR keep everything in one file.
+### Remember, YOU are in control.